Human Capital

 In each workplace concerned, the Company conducts training in hazardous materials safety based on the Fire Service Act, training in high-pressure gas safety, training in machinery and equipment safety, and so on.
 Safety training is also given for especially high-risk work, covering topics such as preventing fires, explosions and forklift accidents.

 Beginning in fiscal 2017, Konica Minolta began offering a short (five minutes per session) “refresh” course to remind employees to be aware and take the initiative to protect their own body, and the Company will continue to provide this training.
-In fiscal 2021, this “refresh” course was given in a monthly e-learning format to around 10,300 employees of Konica Minolta, Inc. and Group companies in Japan, with 87% of employees taking the course in the first half of the fiscal year and 90% in the second half.
+In fiscal 2022, this “refresh” course was given in a monthly e-learning format to around 10,000 employees of Konica Minolta, Inc. and Group companies in Japan as well as expatriate staff, with 90% of employees taking the course in the first half of the fiscal year and 96% in the second half.
+Thanks to progress made on fostering a culture of safety, the attendance rate improved in the second half.

-Safety Dojo is an initiative that it began in fiscal 2014, primarily at production sites outside Japan, with the purpose of preventing accidents by allowing employees to experience the fear of accidents through simulated experience of mock accidents involving being dragged into rotators, pulled into V belts, or caught in cylinders.
+In Konica Minolta, hazard simulation education using simulation machine began in fiscal 2014, primarily at production sites outside Japan, with the purpose of preventing accidents by allowing employees to experience the fear of accidents through simulated experience of mock accidents involving being dragged into rotators, pulled into V belts, or caught in cylinders.
 The program was rolled out throughout Japan in fiscal 2017, and it was implemented at all production sites in Japan in fiscal 2018.
 This initiative was continued in fiscal 2019, and a new realistic training program using virtual reality technology that provides a virtual experience of danger was launched.
-Following its launch in Japan, it is being expanded to manufacturing plants in China starting in fiscal 2021.
+Following its launch in Japan, it was expanded to manufacturing plants in China starting in fiscal 2021.
+In fiscal 2023, the Group is expanding it to manufacturing companies in Malaysia.

 Initiatives to Share Near Misses (Voluntary Activity)